krismaedb/KMCloud-Wireless-RFP.md/KMCloud-Wireless-RFP.md

 ### APPENDIX C: EXISTING NETWORK INFRASTRUCTURE DIAGRAM

-*[Note: A high-level network diagram will be provided upon vendor shortlisting.
-The final diagram will include the existing Cisco switching environment, Fortinet security perimeter, and AWS cloud integration points.]*
+A high-level network diagram will be provided to vendors upon shortlisting and execution of a Non-Disclosure Agreement (NDA).
+The diagram includes the existing Cisco switching environment, Fortinet security perimeter, and AWS cloud integration points.

 **Network diagram available upon request after NDA signing.**